hachyderm/community/community.hachyderm.io/content/en/blog/posts/2023-07-moderator-minute/index.md

 ## How we communicate site-wide

-We also wanted to provide a refresher for how we communicate anything that is user impacting, including decisions, outages, and so forth, as it’ll be relevant to the other subsections about Meta.
+We also wanted to provide a refresher for how we communicate anything that is user impacting, including decisions, outages, and so forth, as it's relevant to both the Meta Q&A and our communications in general.
 The tools we use to send **announcements** are one or more of the following:

 * Hachyderm site announcements